- Wood gluing questions

 - Spreads, so only a small amount is used at a time.

-- When epoxy dries, it leaves no residue.
+- When epoxy dries, the results leave no residue.

 Where to use epoxy?

-- Glass repairs because of its hardening nature.
+- Glass repairs because of the hardening nature.

 - Jewelry making.